Apple Butter: Flavor, Uses, and What to Look For

 - Added to marinades or glazes for pork or chicken

-- Stirred into sauces for depth
+- Stirred into sauces for depth and richness

-Entertaining & Cheese Boards
+Entertaining and Cheese Boards

 - Paired with sharp cheeses